 I have to wonder about this.

-I I wouldn't put it past the Bush administration to be lowering prices, jump spark the economy right before the election.
+I wouldn't put it past the Bush administration to be lowering prices, jump spurred the economy right before the election.

 He was probably among the people griping and moaning about it.

-Rather than end up being happy about it.
+He finds a conspiracy rather than ended up being happy about it.

-Anyway, when the prices went up last year, there was, I mean, if the the in the post-Catrina period and after, there was a drive-by media was all over the place, and the Democrats are all over the place.
+Anyway, when the prices went up last year, there was, I mean, in the post-Katrina period and after, there was a drive-by media was all over the place.

 This is outrageous.

-And the driveways are beat drive bys are beating this drum day in and day out and getting everybody all agitated.
+And the drive-bys are beating this drum day in and day out and getting everybody all agitated.

 And the difference this time is that the media is not making a big deal of this at all.